Published on : 2022-11-24

 ```html

-Manufacturing Workflow in the Context of Data Analytics
+Manufacturing Workflow in Data Analytics

 Understanding Manufacturing Workflow